fschutt/azul/README.md

    .general #specific .very-specific { color: black; }
    ```

-The CSS parser currently only supports CSS 2.1, not CSS 3 attributes.
+The CSS parser currently only supports CSS 2.1, not CSS3 attributes.
 Animations
 are not done in CSS, but rather by using dynamic CSS properties (see above)

 ### Planned